Frequently Asked Questions

 Will students still need to purchase the AP Stylebook?

 Yes, absolutely.
 For anyone in a field related to journalism, there is no substitute for owning a copy of the stylebook and perhaps also subscribing to the stylebook online.
-Newsroom 101 provides an introduction to many common, basic items in the stylebook, but there are hundreds of items writers and editors need to look up in the stylebook, and new items are added each year.
+Newsroom 101 provides an introduction to many common, basic items in the stylebook, but there are hundreds of items writers and editors need to look up in the stylebook, and new items are added as the need arises.

 The world is a complicated place where many things may have more than one name, spelling, convention or meaning.
 By using shared conventions of grammar, usage, spelling and AP style, journalists are able to produce clear, concise articles that meet the basic editing standards of publications all over the world.
 Millions of readers can readily understand articles written in this way, because readers are accustomed to these conventions and know how to understand the meanings they convey.